-- 4.1 The objective is to quantify a background sound level which is representative of the noise climate during the period of interest; Section 8.1 of BS 4142 states "the objective is not simply to ascertain a lowest measured background sound level, but rather to quantify what is typical during particular time periods.". - 4.2 The arithmetic mean of the measured background sound levels is 40 dB $L{A90,15 \text{ min}}$ during the daytime and 38 dB $L{A90,15 \text{ min}}$ during the evening at Location A, which we have adopted as the representative background sound levels during these periods. - 4.3 On this basis, the plant noise design targets at Scholars Mews for the new plant are shown in Table 2.
+- 4.1 The objective is to quantify a background sound level which is representative of the noise climate during the period of interest; Section 8.1 of BS 4142 states "the objective is not simply to ascertain a lowest measured background sound level, but rather to quantify what is typical during particular time periods.". - 4.2 The arithmetic mean of the measured background sound levels is 40 dB $L{A90,15 \text{ min}}$ during the daytime and 38 dB $L{A90,15 \text{ min}}$ during the evening at Location A, which we have adopted as the representative background sound levels during these periods. - 4.3 The proposed plant will be brand new equipment, which is to be properly installed by suitably qualified building services engineers and properly maintained there-after.
+Based on these factors and the even distribution of the manufacturer octave band noise levels, no tonal characteristics are anticipated to be associated with the proposed new plant equipment.
+Therefore, based on the guidance provided by the EHO, which is discussed in Sections 2, the design targets are 5 dB below the background sound levels. - 4.4 On this basis, the design targets for the new plant equipment are shown in Table 2.